Terraminator/Terraminator/README.md

 # Hi there👋 I am Terraminator.
 - I am a Programmer/Hacker
-- I am interested in everything todo with programming an IT-Security.
+- I am interested in everything todo with programming and IT-Security.
 - I' m currently working on a Browser for Jusoft and learning c++!

 ## Github Stats: